 - Industrial demand: Silver has strong industrial applications, which can drive demand.

-- Portfolio diversification: Silver ETFs can provide a hedge against inflation and can have a lower correlation with movements of stocks.
+- Portfolio diversification: Silver ETFs can provide a hedge against inflation and may have a lower correlation with stock market

 Cons